Jed Hartman

 out and I got a smattering of new impromptu recitations.
 Luckily,

 those died down fairly quickly.
-My usual response is to look
+My usual response is to look at the

 would-be comedian and say, "Y'know, nobody's mentioned that song to